-Many of us are now adjusting to working and living almost entirely at home.
-For most people, that means eating every meal at home too.
-A growing number of U.S. cities have banned dining out during the COVID-19 crisis, which has left many scrambling for their usual restaurant fix.
-Thankfully, most food delivery services are still operating, making it entirely possible to not leave the house (or your pajamas) for the foreseeable future.
+Believe it or not, we’re over a year into this pandemic.
+By now, most of us have adapted to working from home and living almost entirely at our houses.
+For most people, that means dining 24/7 at home, too.
+Cities and towns across the U.S. are regularly updating and re-updating their rules and regulations on dining and drinking out.
+That has left many of us scrambling for our usual restaurant delivery fix.
+Fortunately, every major food delivery service is still operating, making it entirely possible for us not to leave the house (or our lounge pants) for the foreseeable future.
 Here are our favorite food delivery options:

 Postmates might make this whole pesky pandemic survivable.
 Customers can order just about anything — groceries, convenience store items, restaurant meals, and booze — and have it all delivered in less than an hour.
 With a Postmates Unlimited subscription, customers enjoy free unlimited deliveries for every order totaling at least $12.
-Considering many of us aren’t scheduled to leave the house until after Memorial Day, the service could pay for itself inside of a week.
+Considering many of us are still hesitant to spend too much time out of the house, the service could pay for itself inside of a week.

 - The good: Delivery of groceries, restaurant food, and booze in less than an hour.